Predictive Learning on Hidden Tree-Structured Ising Models: Predictive Learning, Proof of Theorem and Theorem

 The next Lemma provides the set of values of $\neps$ that guarantee $\mc{L}^{(2)}(\p (\cdot),\RIPn (\p(\cdot)))\leq \frac{\eta}{2}$ with high probability.

 \begin{lemma} If

-then $\mc{L}^{(2)}\left(\p (\cdot),\RIPn\left(\p(\cdot)\right)\right)\leq \frac{\eta}{2}$ under the event $\Ecorrn\cap \Estrongn$. \end{lemma} \begin{proof} Recall that We follow Bresler's and Karzand's technique ''Loss due to graph estimation''~\cite[Lemma 6.1]{bresler2018learning} and we refer the difference that appears in our setting.
+then $\mc{L}^{(2)}\left(\p (\cdot),\RIPn\left(\p(\cdot)\right)\right)\leq \frac{\eta}{2}$ under the event $\Ecorrn\cap \Estrongn$. \end{lemma} \begin{proof} Recall that We follow Bresler's and Karzand's technique ``Loss due to graph estimation''~\cite[Section 6.2]{bresler2020learning} and highlight the difference that appears in our setting.
 For the noisy case/hidden model, the argument changes slightly in the following manner:

 \eqref{eq:lossduetograph1} holds since $|\nmu_f|-|\nmu_g|\leq 4\neps $, $|\mu_f|\lp 1-\mu^2_{C}\mu^2_{\tilde{C}}\rp\leq 2|\mu_f|-2|\mu_g|$, $|\nmu_f|\leq \ntau$, and \eqref{eq:lossduetograph2} holds for all the values of $\neps $ that satisfy The latter provides the statement of the Lemma. \end{proof}